vashisthabhinav/DSA_Coding/README.md

 # Leetcode
-I have added solution of LeetCode problems which I have solved in this repository.
+I have added solutions of the LeetCode problems which I have solved in this repository.